brendoncarroll/go-p2p/README.md

 The utility of this library is determined entirely by how easily well-known p2p algorithms can be built and composed using it's primitives.

+- **Chord**
+A package for the Chord protocol.
+Provides functions for computing distance.

 - **Kademlia**
 A package with a DHT, overlay network, and cache is in the works.
 Right now a cache that evicts keys distant in XOR space is available.